 This research provided insight into the impacts of winter recreation on coyote diet and habitat use during the winter months in northwestern Wyoming.
 In addition, these results have implications for local lynx populations in the southern periphery of their natural range.
 These results may assist land management agencies in planning and implementing management strategies to enhance lynx recovery, and may be used to guide decisions regarding areas designated for winter recreation and areas proposed for expansion of winter activities.

 Dowd, Jennifer L. Burghardt, "Coyote Diet and Movements in Relation to Winter Recreation in Northwestern Wyoming: Implications for Lynx Conservation" (2010).
 All Graduate Theses and Dissertations.
-Paper 779.
+779.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .